Undoubtedly, many of the most pressing challenges of our age relate to changes in human population.

 - Optimum demographics: what role does population play in economic and social development and is there such a thing as an optimum population?

-The colloquium will close with a keynote public lecture from Professor Sir Partha Dasgupta, Emeritus Professor, Frank Ramsey Professor Emeritus of Economics at the University of Cambridge.
+The colloquium closed with a keynote public lecture from Professor Sir Partha Dasgupta, Emeritus Professor, Frank Ramsey Professor Emeritus of Economics at the University of Cambridge.